teksi/wastewater/docs/en/user-guide/How-To/index.rst

 In the case of a leaping weir, a pump or under special conditions, an overflow characteristic can be defined for the overflow:

-You can select an existing characteristic in the field fk_overflow_char or you creat a new one characteristic with the green + button.
+You can select an existing characteristic in the field fk_overflow_char or you create a new characteristic with the green + button.

 The Feature Attributes window for the overflow characteristic appears:

 .. figure:: images/overflow_char1.jpg

-1. Here too, the identifer is later adopted in MikeUrban as a table name for a QH relationship, which is used, for example, in a local controller.
+1. Here too, the identifer is later adopted in MikeUrban/+ as a table name for a QH relationship, which is used, for example, in a local controller.

-2. Because the new record overflow characteristic has not yet been saved, it must first be saved with OK before the records of the HQ relation can be created.

-3. Go back in the field fk_overflow characteristic of the just created overflow characteristic with the button **switch to form view** and define the necessary HQ or QQ values with the **add child object** button.
+2. Define the necessary HQ or QQ values with the **add child object** button.
+Be sure to choose the correct tab corresponding to the choice in **kind_overflow_char**